Tristram Stuart is an international award-winning author, speaker, campaigner and expert on the environmental and social impacts of food.

 In 2016, he founded Toast Ale (www.toastale.com) which upcycles unsold fresh bread into award-winning craft beer.
 After 3 years of operations, Toast brewed up 1 million slices of surplus bakery bread into delicious, refreshing beer.
 Toast is brewing in 6 countries.
 100% of its distributable profits go to Feedback and other aligned charities worldwide.
 Its unique impact investment structure, called “Equity for Good”, pledges investors to reinvest any capital gains into planet-saving organisations (for profit or not-for-profit).

-Tristram was the winner of the international environmental award, The Sophie Prize, in 2011.
-He is an Ashoka Fellow, a National Geographic Emerging Explorer, a World Economic Forum Young Global Leader and, most recently, a Champion 12.3 for the UN Sustainable Development Goal of halving food waste and reducing food loss globally by 2030.
+Tristram won the international environmental award in 2011, The Sophie Prize.
+He is an Ashoka Fellow, a National Geographic Emerging Explorer and a World Economic Forum Young Global Leader.